Jasminewong92/Jiemin-Huang.github.io/index2.md

 ### __Southern University of Science and Technology__  `2018.10 – NOW`
 _Research Assistant_<br>

+Developing heart transplantation model to study the allograft rejection.
-Investigating the immune response of acute lung injury and heterotopic heart transplantation in mouse models.
+Asserssing the immune response in brain tumor with Ph.D students Investigating the the role of innate lymphoid cells (ILC) in acute lung injury and heterotopic heart transplantation.
-Studing the immunobiology in cytokines and innate lymphoid cells.
+Studing the immunobiology in cytokines.
+Assisting in lab management.

 ### __Shenzhen People's Hospital, Department of Respiration__  `2017.11 - 2018.10`
 _Research Assistant_<br>

-Providing general supports to the Scientific research project.
-Designing and validating the molecular mechanisms of the asthma development.
+Provided general supports to the Scientific research project.
+Validated the molecular mechanisms of the asthma.
-Verified the naive of CD4+ T cells after treated with a specific miRNA.
+Evaluated the differentiation of naive CD4{+} T cells after treated with a specific miRNA.
-Supporting the day-to-day operation and laboratory animals management.
+Supported the laboratory animals'management.